(l) Provisions, Contingent liabilities and Contingent Assets

 (f) The Company does not have any charges or satisfaction of charges which is yet to be registered with the Registrar of Companies (ROC) beyond the statutory period.

-(g) The restrictions related to the number of layers as prescribed under Companies (Restriction on Number of Layers) Rules, 2017 do not apply to our company, not being having any subsidiary.
+(g) The company has complied with the number of layers as prescribed under Companies (Restriction on Number of Layers) Rules, 2017.

 (h) The company has not advanced or loaned or invested funds to any other person(s) or entities, including foreign entities(intermediaries), with the understanding that the intermediary shall;